WING-NUS/ACL-ART/README.md

 The [ACL Anthology](https://aclanthology.org/) is frequently updated.
 They have a github repository [acl-anthology](https://github.com/acl-org/acl-anthology) for easy management.
 After ```git clone https://github.com/acl-org/acl-anthology```, we use the recommended ``` make mirror ``` command to download all PDF files, which runs ```./bin/create_mirror.py```.
 The PDF files can be founded ```./build/anthology-files/pdf/```, organized in venues.

 We provide documentation files of the ACL ART corpus, including file lists, hashes of all files.
-To compute hash values of the pdf files, run the utility computeHashes.py from ```Docs``` folder.
+To compute hash values of the pdf files, run the utility computeHashes.py from ```docs``` folder.
 We use a custom function provided by anthology.utils to compute hashes.
 Refer [here](https://aclanthology.org/info/development/) for setup.
 Ensure that Docs folder is in the same directory as pdf folder.

 ### Convert PDF files to machine readable format

 In order to maintain same format with another scholarly corpus S2ORC from AllenAI, we adopt the json format for full text files.
 And we use [s2orc-doc2json](https://github.com/allenai/s2orc-doc2json) tooklit for extracting structured full text from PDF files.
 To set up s2orc-doc2json toolkit, follow the instructions provided in the [s2orc-doc2json repository](https://github.com/allenai/s2orc-doc2json).
-After setting up and running s2orc-doc2json toolkit, run the script ```Scripts\run_s2orc_doc2json.py``` for full text extraction.
+After setting up and running s2orc-doc2json toolkit, run the script ```scripts\run_s2orc_doc2json.py``` for full text extraction.

 ## Rich Information Extraction

 We aim to extract rich information from the extracted full text files with state-of-the-art NLP toolkits.
 This is an On-going work.

+### Citation Intent Classification

+Citations play a crucial role in scientific discourse.
+We provide a machine annotated dataset for Citation Intent Classification.
+Citation Intent Classification aims to classify citation contexts based on their intent to make it easier for the users to understand why a specific author cited another paper.

+We used [Scibert](https://github.com/allenai/scibert), finetuned on the [Scicite dataset](https://allenai.org/data/scicite) for this.
+Based on their intent, citations are classified into 3 categories - background (providing background information), method (use of a method, tool or a dataset) and result (comparison of results).

+We followed the instructions specified in the [Scibert repository](https://github.com/allenai/scibert) to fine tune the model and make predictions.
+We used ```scibert-scivocab-uncased``` as the base model, learning rate of ```2e-5``` for ```2 epochs``` as mentioned [here](https://arxiv.org/pdf/1903.10676.pdf) and we were able to reproduce similar results.
+We also validated the predictions on a human annotated test set contatining 95 citations.
+The model gave a macro averaged F score of 68.

 ## Collaboration